For purposes of MR imaging, the foot is divided into two exams:

 "Foot" MRIs should be treated as Ankle/Hindfoot/Midfoot MRIs until proven otherwise.

-• Plantar fibroma & LisFranc fractures- use forefoot protocol but center
+Plantar fibroma & LisFranc fractures- use dedicated midfoot protocol.

 Sagittal T1 & STIR